Kotlin/api-guidelines/team_docs/samples.md

 Guidelines for samples in documentation
 --------------------------------------------------------
-The guideline provides a skeleton of what substitutes a good sample to the Kotlin signature.
+The guideline provides a skeleton of what substitutes a good sample to the Kotlin API entry.
 These are general recommendations, not strict rules.
 If ignoring some of the recommendations improves your documentation -- do that.

 ### Benefits of the samples